infinite-elevator/infinite-elevator.github.io/README.md

 **[(Almost) Infinite Elevator](https://infinite-elevator.github.io/)** is a multiplayer toy web application that simulates the operation of 16 elevators in a skyscraper 65,535 floors high (plus the ground floor).

-The application simultaneously serves as a demonstration of one of the algorithms that allow for the (somewhat) efficient movement of elevators in a building.
+The application simultaneously serves as a demonstration of one of the possible algorithms that allow for the (somewhat) efficient movement of elevators in a building.

 **[And it's available online - simply click here!](https://infinite-elevator.github.io/)**

 ### Introduction

-In **the cityscraper I** (pronounced $e$) - the first in the latest generation of skyscraper cities, featuring 65,535 floors plus a ground floor (floor 0), there is a row of sixteen Very Capacious:tm: elevators that may be called onto each floor using a shared panel.
+In **the cityscraper I** (pronounced $e$) - the first in the latest generation of skyscraper cities, featuring 65,535 floors plus a ground floor (floor 0), there is a row of sixteen Very Capacious™ elevators that may be called onto each floor using a shared panel.

 The shared panel has two buttons: the first one expresses the desire to go up, the second - down.
 With obvious exceptions: